sam-stewart/sysadmin/README.md

+System Administration paper taught by Tom Clark at Otago Polytechnic.
 Contains puppet configuration files for a virtualised, internal network.
-System Administration paper taught by Tom Clark.
+(Not accessible from the internet)